Immanuel Quickley: New York Knicks (2020–2023)

-Toronto Raptors (2024–present)
+Toronto Raptors (2023–present)

-On December 30, 2023, the Knicks traded Quickley, along with RJ Barrett and a 2024 second-round draft pick, to the Toronto Raptors in exchange for OG Anunoby, Precious Achiuwa and Malachi Flynn.
+On December 30, 2023, the Knicks traded Quickley, along with RJ Barrett and a 2024 second-round draft pick, to the Toronto Raptors in exchange for OG Anunoby, Precious Achiuwa, and Malachi Flynn.
+According to Michael Grange of Sportsnet, "the fit was obvious: he was a floor-spacing guard equally comfortable with the ball and playing off of it, making him the perfect theoretical complement to Raptors cornerstone Scottie Barnes."

 On March 7, 2024, Quickley achieved a new career high of 18 assists and also recorded 21 points and 9 rebounds in a 120–113 loss against the Phoenix Suns, which is tied for the 6th most in total assists by a Raptor, and it was one less rebound needed for a triple-double.

-On April 5, 2024, Quickley helped the Raptors break their 15-game losing streak, scoring 25 points in a 117–111 win over the Milwaukee Bucks.
+On April 5, Quickley helped the Raptors break their 15-game losing streak, scoring 25 points in a 117–111 win over the Milwaukee Bucks.

 On July 8, 2024, Quickley re-signed on a 5-year, $175 million contract to remain with the Raptors.

-In the 2024–25 NBA season, Quickley struggled with injuries, as he only appeared in 33 games this season, along with being on a minutes restriction for many of the games he played in.
+In the 2024–25 NBA season, Quickley struggled with injuries, playing in only 33 games, along with being on a minutes restriction for many of the games he played in.

+On January 7, 2026, Quickley made a buzzer-beating three-point shot to give the Raptors a 97-96 victory over the Charlotte Hornets.
+On January 20, Quickley scored 40 points (tying a career-high) on 11-of-13 shooting in a 145-127 win over the Golden State Warriors, a performance described as the most efficient 40-point game in league history.
+On January 26, he was named the Eastern Conference Player of the Week after averaging 25.3 points, 6.8 rebounds, 6.8 assists, and 2.0 steals, contributing to Toronto's 4–0 record over a road trip.
+After suffering a hamstring injury in Toronto's final regular season game, the Raptors officially ruled Quickley out for the remainder of the postseason on April 24.